Original English-language manga: Eternity Comics/Malibu Comics

 Eternity Comics/Malibu Comics was one of the earliest American publishers to adapt popular anime into comics form, and put out original English-language manga.
 Operated from 1986 to 1994.

 Kodansha

 Kodansha is one of the largest publishers in Japan.
 Through bi-annual international manga contests the company seeks talent outside Japan.
 According to Eijiro Shimada, editor-in-chief of Morning Two and deputy editor-in-chief of Morning, some readers in Japan are interested in manga produced in other parts of the world.

 In May 2004, Kodansha formed a partnership with Del Rey Books called Del Rey Manga to publish many of their books in English in the United States.
 Some of the more popular titles published by Del Rey Manga include Negima!
 Magister Negi Magi by Ken Akamatsu and Tsubasa: Reservoir Chronicle by Clamp.

-In July 2007, Kodansha announced that it would publish a Japanese language edition of Megatokyo in 2008.
-Furthermore, in September 2008, the company announced plans to expand publishing beyond Japan and into the United States via the Kodansha USA holding company.
+Kodansha published a Japanese language edition of Megatokyo in 2009.